-- Encourage the use of early intervention and alternative dispute resolution methods such as self-help, mediation and relationship building. - Ensure that sector-specific initiatives undertaken by the Employment Standards Branch, such as the Inter-Agency Committee on Farm Worker Protection, foster mutual co-operation between government, industry and employees, particularly as they relate to vulnerable workers. - Use education and proactive measures to facilitate and promote the use of early intervention and alternative dispute resolution in support of the complaint resolution model for employment standards (self-help materials and mediation prior to adjudication). - Promote use of early intervention and early dispute resolution in the workers' compensation system (including self-help materials and merit assessments). - Offer conflict resolution programs to the labour relations community that focus on team building, joint consultation committee effectiveness, and relationship enhancement, to promote and encourage cooperative participation in resolving workplace issues between employers and unions.
+- Ensure that sector-specific initiatives undertaken by the Employment Standards Branch, such as the Inter-Agency Committee on Farm Worker Protection, foster mutual co-operation between government, industry and employees, particularly as they relate to vulnerable workers. - Promote use of early intervention and early dispute resolution in the workers' compensation system (including self-help materials and merit assessments).